-- She is the founder of Saokio Heritage, a community based organization that works to revitalize Indigenous knowledge, language and food systems of northern Plains Indigenous peoples.
+- Saokio Heritage, a community based organization led by Indigenous women that works to revitalize Indigenous knowledge, languages & food systems.

 - National Coalition of Native American Language Schools and Programs, a national organization that seeks to advocate for Native language medium education.